VivRibbon/shell-scripts/README.md

 ## JRNL Reset
 Clears my org-mode journal file and writes the appropriate metadata back into it to allow it to be picked up by my capture template.

+## Sort Files
+Runs through a series of operations to move various file types in my downloads folder into appropriate subfolders of my Documents folder.
+Never leaving a bunch of junk in my downloads again!